Animal (2014 film): Production

 The film was shot in Manchester, Connecticut.
 Actress Keke Palmer said she enjoyed making the movie.
 However, she said filming the outdoor locations in the woods "was not fun.
 The outdoors s---?
 Oh, no, no, no, no. The outdoors in the weeds, in the bushes, in the middle of Connecticut?
 Oh, hell no. I would have loved another destination, but hey."

+Music

+The film is scored by Tomandandy.
+American actress and singer Keke Palmer released "Animal" on May 29, 2014, and a music video released on June 2, 2014 on YouTube.

 Reception

-The film holds a 43% rating on Rotten Tomatoes, based on 7 reviews.
+The film holds a 50% rating on Rotten Tomatoes, based on 8 reviews.

 Shock Till You Drop and Bloody Disgusting both panned the film, and Shock Till You Drop stated that the movie was "a waste of a good, old-fashioned creature."
 We Got This Covered gave Animal a slightly more positive rating and commented that "Animal has enough carnage to appease more forgiving horror fans, but despite a quick pace and brutal kills, it's repetition that truly kills this beast."